C.D. Olimpia: Regional and amateur era

-National League
+National league

-The professional National League began in 1965, with Platense winning the first tournament.
+The first professional football league in Honduras was founded in 1965, with Platense winning the inaugural tournament.
 Olimpia was runner-up, finishing with 26 points to Platense's 27.
-Things were different the following year, as Mario Griffin Cubas was appointed head coach.
-In the 1966–67 season, he led Los Leones to 14 victories in 18 matches, winning the title six points clear of C.D.
-Marathón (29–23).
-Olimpia won the title again in 1967–68, again finishing two games clear of Marathón (27–22).
+Things were different the following year, as Mario Griffin Cubas was appointed as head coach.
+In the 1966–67 season, he led Los Leones to 14 victories in 18 matches, winning the title six points clear of Marathón (29 to 23).
+Olimpia won the title again in 1967–68, with two games to spare against Marathón.

-They relinquished the title to Motagua in 1968–69, but in 1969–70 stormed through the league undefeated, winning their third title in four years (43–35 ahead of Motagua).
+They relinquished the title to Motagua in 1968–69, but in 1969–70 finished the league season undefeated, winning their third title in four years.
 After losing a championship playoff to Motagua in 1970–71, Los Leones regained the crown in 1971–72.
 That championship was the product of the efforts of Rigoberto 'Chula' Gomez, Jorge Urquía, and Tonin Mendoza.
 It would take 6 years for Olimpia to be crowned again.
 That came in 1977, under the management of Carlos Cruz Carranza.
 That year, they faced Real España in a championship final.
-The first match ended in a scoreless draw, but in the second match the old powers prevailed 2–0.
+The first leg ended in a scoreless draw, but Olimpia prevailed 2–0 in the return leg.
 Goals were scored by Uruguayan Walter Chávez and René Enamorado.

-It was during the 1980s that Olimpia emerged as the dominant team in Honduras, winning five championships in ten years—1982, 1984, 1986, 1987, and 1989–90.
-Three more championships came in the 1990s—1992–93, 1995–96, and 1996–97.
+It was during the 1980s that Olimpia emerged as the dominant team in Honduras, winning five championships in ten years: 1982, 1984, 1986, 1987, and 1989–90.
+Three more championships came in the 1990s: 1992–93, 1995–96, and 1996–97.
 That 1996–97 championship was the final one before the short season was adopted.